prateekagarwal3/ProjectX/readme.md

 1.1 contains the current implementation which seems right and few graphs.I ran it for F004 - F064 & Generated Strokes are in "Stroke Folder".
 1.2 contains the final state of strokes and codes before the Mid-Sem Project evaluation.
+1.3 contains working code with the threading done.Steps for making this run are :
+  1)Generate termDoc and provide it to EMnTimes and then run RemoveNoise to clean the strokes.

 Project Report contains the pdf and latex files which were used to create the report.